gabors-data-analysis/da-coding-rstats/00_example/README.md

 lifeexp<sub>i</sub> = &alpha; + &beta;<sub>1</sub> ( log( gdppc<sub>i</sub> ) < 50 ) + &beta;<sub>2</sub> ( log( gdppc<sub>i</sub> &ge; 50 )

-  and get the largest and positive and negative 5 errors.
+  and get the 5 largest positive and negative errors.
 Create a scatter graph with the regression line.
-Color the largest errors with different color.
+Color these largest errors with a different color.

-Extra: annotate the largest positive and negative country within the graph.
+ Finally, annotate the largest positive and negative country within the graph.

 ## Further material